mrbobbytables/mesos-slave/README.md

 * `MESOS_WORK_DIR` - Path to the directory in which framework directories are placed.

+* `GLOG_max_file_size` - The size in Megabytes that the mesos log file(s) will be allowed to grow to before rotation.

+* `SERVICE_LOGROTATE` - Enables or disabled the Logrotate service.
+This will be set automatically depending on the environment. (**Options:** `enabled` or `disabled`)

+* `SERVICE_LOGROTATE_INTERVAL` - The time in seconds between runs of logrotate or the logrotate script.
+The default (3600 or 1 hour) is set by default in the logrotate script automatically.

+* `SERVICE_LOGROTATE_SCRIPT` - The path to the script that should be executed instead of logrotate itself to clean up logs.

 * `SERVICE_LOGSTASH_FORWARDER` - Enables or disables the Logstash-Forwarder service.
 Set automatically depending on the `ENVIRONMENT`.
 See the Environment section below.  (**Options:** `enabled` or `disabled`)

 * `SERVICE_LOGSTASH_FORWARDER_CONF` - The path to the logstash-forwarder configuration.